awdemos/awdemos/kubernetes/Ultimate_Kubernetes_Wishlist_2024.md

 ## Container Runtime and Security

-- **Containerd**: I think containerd should replace docker for most containerized application developers since that is what will be running the containerized app in Talos.
+- **Containerd**: I think containerd should the CRI for most containerized application developers since that is what will be running the containerized app in Kubernetes.
 This manages the container life cycle and support for running containers according to OCI specifications.
 Ideal for running both general-purpose applications and specialized workloads like Large Language Models or Blockchain nodes.
 [Learn more about containerd](https://containerd.io/).

 - **Kata Containers**: Use Kata Containers for workload isolation.
 Configure Kubernetes to use Kata as the container runtime for selected deployments.
 This is how I would run Large Language Models or Blockchain nodes in a cluster.
 [Explore Kata Containers](https://katacontainers.io/).

 - **Chainguard Images**: Utilize Chainguard Images, which are minimal and secure container images.
 These minimal images ship with zero CVE's, are re-built daily, are based on Alpine Linux, immutable, contain no shell, and no package manager.
 [Check out Chainguard Images](https://chainguard.dev/products/images/).

 - **Chainguard Enforce**: For enforcing policy and ensuring only trusted images are deployed.
 Turn "default allow" developer experience with Kubernetes into "default deny" production ready workloads.
 [Learn about Chainguard Enforce](https://chainguard.dev/products/enforce/).

-## Enhancing Security with Sigstore

-- **Sigstore**: Adopt Sigstore to improve the security of the software supply chain significantly.
-Sigstore offers a set of open-source tools designed to securely sign and verify software artifacts such as container images, binaries, and software bills of materials (SBOMs).
-By leveraging ephemeral signing keys and recording signing events in a tamper-resistant public log, Sigstore enables developers and consumers to ensure the integrity and origin of software artifacts without the cumbersome management of keys.
-[Learn more about Sigstore](https://docs.sigstore.dev/).

 ## Continuous Deployment and Configuration Management